-A molecule that can recognise carbohydrates could further the fight against infections.
+A molecule that can recognize carbohydrates could further the fight against infections.
 The carbohydrate-containing compound lipid A is found in certain bacteria and can cause septic shock, a serious condition that may lead to organ failure and death.
 Ben Miller at the University of Rochester, New York, US, said molecules that selectively bind lipid A could be used to diagnose infection or to treat septic shock.

 Molecular recognition of carbohydrates is a challenging problem,said Miller.

-Carbohydrates look a lot like bulk solvent, and are more complex than other biopolymers because they have a lot of branching points.Despite these problems Miller and his University of Rochester co-workers succeeded in designing a molecule, called TW545, that recognises lipid A.
+Carbohydrates look a lot like bulk solvent, and are more complex than other biopolymers because they have a lot of branching points.Despite these problems Miller and his University of Rochester co-workers succeeded in designing a molecule, called TW545, that recognizes lipid A.

 Miller describes TW545 as a 'stepping stone' towards new strategies for molecular recognition of carbohydrates.
 He is particularly interested in using carbohydrate-binding molecules for diagnostic purposes.
-Many proteins relevant to human health contain carbohydrate groups, said Miller, so molecules that recognise these could be put to good medical use.
+Many proteins relevant to human health contain carbohydrate groups, said Miller, so molecules that recognize these could be put to good medical use.

 - Progression of brain atrophy in PSP and CBS over 6 months and 1 year.Neurology.
 87, 2016-2025.
 (2016 Nov 08).

 - Probing the geometric constraints of RNA binding via dynamic covalent chemistry.Bioorg Med Chem.
 24, 3940-6.
 (2016 Sep 01).

 - Prosaposin is a regulator of progranulin levels and oligomerization.Nat Commun.
 7, 11992.
 (2016 Jun 30).